dbosk/dbosk/README.md

 - teaching in programming and security,
 - research in didactics and computer security, particularly democracy-enhancing technologies.

-I teach Python and do a lot of automation in Python.
+I teach Python and security, I do a lot of automation in Python.